-Trump Applauds "Amazing" Fox News Report to Back Unproven Surveillance Claims
+Trump praises "amazing" Fox News report to back unproven surveillance claims

 Last month, the president set off a spectacle by accusing former President Barack Obama of "wiretapping" him.
 The unsubstantiated claim took another dramatic turn when the chair of the House Committee intelligence committee, Rep. Devin Nunes (R-Cali.), gave a bizarre press conference to announce he had seen evidence Trump's team had been "incidentally swept up" in surveillance efforts.

-After FBI director James Comey and other top-level intelligence officials publicly refuted the wiretapping allegation, Trump retreated by also citing Fox News.
+After FBI Director James Comey and other top-level intelligence officials publicly refuted the wiretapping allegation, Trump retreated by also citing Fox News.
 Conservative outlets have since largely shifted coverage away from the Russia investigations to push the claim that a top intelligence official ordered the "unmasking" of Trump associates.

 Trump also muddied the waters on Monday by dragging the five-month-old presidential election back into the picture, with a pair of tweets attacking Hillary Clinton and John Podesta.